turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 ## Vocab

 - `CSS Preprocessor` a program that lets you generate CSS from the preprocessor's own unique syntax.
 It extends the default capabilities of CSS.
 Examples include: Sass, LESS, Stylus and more.
 - `Compiler` converts our preprocessed code into css code so that the browser can understand it.
+Examples include: Webpack, Node-Sass, Gulp-Sass and many more!

 <section class="call-to-action">
 ### Warm Up